Low Dimensional Dynamics of Globally Coupled Complex Riccati Equations: Exact Firing-rate Equations for Spiking Neurons with Clustered Substructure

 Here $\eta_0$ is the center of the distribution, and $\delta>0$ denotes its half-width at half-maximum (HWHM).
 We can evaluate the integral in Eq.~\eqref{int} using the residue theorem.
 By closing the integration path with an arc at complex infinity, the integral takes the value of $q(\eta_p,t)$, where $\eta_p$ is the pole of $g(\eta)=(2\pi i)^{-1}[(\eta-\eta_0-i\delta)^{-1}-(\eta-\eta_0+i\delta)^{-1}]$ located inside the integration contour --- provided $q$ is analytic inside.
 The suitable pole turns out to be \footnote{If the sign of $\Gamma+f_i-{b_r b_i}/(2a)$ changes under the time evolution, then our approach breaks down (one cannot simply flip the sign of the $\pm$).
 Fortunately, that does not occur in many situations.
 See Supplemental Material at xxx for details.}

 with $b=b_r+i\, b_i$, and assuming real $a>0$.
 In this way the mean field in Eq.~\eqref{int} becomes:

 Evaluating Eqs.~\eqref{quadratic} at $\eta_p$ dramatically reduces the dimensionality of the problem.
-For closing this system of ODEs we also have to evaluate the variables $\bar\alpha$ and $\bar q$ at the pole $\eta_p$.
-Both auxiliary variables are governed by Eqs.~\eqref{quadratic} under complex conjugation.
-This trick yields a system of four complex-valued ODEs for variables $\{Z,A,B,Q\}=\{q,\alpha,\bar\alpha,\bar q\}_{\eta=\eta_p}$.
-Defining $\xi\equiv A B$, the problem is further simplified, and concludes with a set of only three ODEs:
+For closing this system of ODEs we also have to evaluate the variable $\bar q$ at the pole $\eta_p$.
+Noting that $\bar q(\eta,t)$ is governed by Eq.~\eqref{riccatia} under complex conjugation, we end up with a system of three complex-valued ODEs for variables $\{Z,A,Q\}=\{q,\alpha,\bar q\}_{\eta=\eta_p}$:

 This system describes the dynamics of an infinite ensemble of Riccati equations inside the manifold defined by densities of the form in Eq.~\eqref{ansatz}.
 Next, we showcase the reduced Eqs.~\eqref{3odes} on a physically meaningful example.